ANU-Rocketry/control-panel/README.md

 # Development

 To run the dev build of the front-end, you will need to install Node.js on the computer you're running the front-end on.
 Then download this repository on that computer, go into the `reactfront` folder in a terminal / command prompt, run `npm install` and then `npm start`.
 After a short wait this will open a browser tab with the front end in it.
 When you're done make sure to `npm run build` so the `reactfront/build` folder is updated.

+The backend Pi server has an optional `dev` flag (ie `python server.py --dev`) that lets you use a fake simulated LabJack for testing.

 # Data Schema